 The W. D. Hamilton Award for Outstanding Graduate Student Presentation is given to a current or recent graduate student who presents an outstanding talk based on their graduate work at the annual meeting.
 Finalists present their papers during a day-long symposium of Hamilton Award candidate talks.
-Continue reading to hear from five of the 2018 finalists about their experiences at the II Joint Congress on Evolutionary Biology in Montpellier, France.
+Continue reading to hear from six of the 2018 finalists about their experiences at the II Joint Congress on Evolutionary Biology in Montpellier, France.

 The SSE Community Blog is looking for writers to report on the Evolution 2019 meeting in Providence, RI, USA.
 If you’re interested in informal scientific writing and reaching out to your colleagues who couldn’t make it to the meeting (and even those who were there and couldn’t be everywhere at once), please consider signing up!
 If you’d like to commit to writing a post, please contact blog editor Sasha Mushegian at firstname.lastname@example.org and mention which conference events you plan to cover.
 Continue reading to learn more about what we’re looking.